6 Booming Animal Care Jobs for Animal Lovers

 You’ll need to hold a tertiary qualification in science, horti- or agri-culture veterinary studies to become an animal nutritionist.
 From here, you can land an entry-level role to gain professional experience.

 Alternatively, you can complete a graduate qualification focusing on animal nutrition.
-A short course in animal care can help develop the basic skills and knowledge required to embark on tertiary level studies.
+A short course in animal care can help develop the basic skills and knowledge required to embark on tertiary-level studies.

-Animal centre attendant
+3. Animal centre attendant

-Prepare food and water.
+- Prepare food and water.

-Bathe, groom and administer basic medicines.
+- Bathe, groom and administer basic medicines.

-Clean and prepare living and sleeping quarters.
+- Clean and prepare living and sleeping quarters.

-Maintain accurate animal records.
+- Maintain accurate animal records.

-Communicate with other staff and owners.
+- Communicate with other staff and owners.

-Animal attendants work very closely with animals and are often responsible for their day to day activities.
+Animal attendants work very closely with animals and are often responsible for their day-to-day activities.

 Some critical requirements for animal attendants are: